MLopez2025/modx-registry/README.md

 Nothing herein constitutes an offer, solicitation, or investment advice.

 Intellectual Property Notice

-Certain technologies described herein are protected by one or more U.S. patent applications, including U.S. Patent Application No. 19/433,003, filed with the United States Patent and Trademark Office.
-Additional applications may be pending.
+Certain technologies, systems, and methodologies described on this website are protected by one or more United States patent applications filed with the U.S. Patent and Trademark Office.
+Additional patent applications may be pending.

+All trademarks, service marks, proprietary frameworks, governance structures, and related intellectual property are owned by or licensed to AGH Trust or its affiliated entities.
+Unauthorized use, reproduction, or distribution is strictly prohibited.

 ## Registry Files
 - [Pre-Launch Disclosure](./PRELAUNCH.md)